Ookamini95/dnd-aanghakan/Aanghakan/Locations/The Green Sea/Assets/locations/Ymburg/Ymburg.md

 ```

-#Master-Notes This town is a strategic route and enemy forces from [[The Great Fores]] will try to seize the location to have control over the [[Veiled ravine]].
+#Master-Notes This town is a strategic route and enemy forces from [[The Great Forest]] will try to seize the location to have control over the [[Veiled ravine]].